paultman/paultman-com/src/content/blog/google-authentication-authorization-via-oauth-in-2022.md

 ---
-title: "Google Authentication & Authorization via Oauth in 2022"
+author: Paul
 pubDatetime: 2022-04-29T15:33:05.569Z
+title: Google Authentication & Authorization via Oauth in 2022
+featured: false
 categories:
-  - "tech"
+  - tech
 tags:
   - "google"
   - "oauth2"
 ogImage: "/assets/google-authentication-authorization-via-oauth-in-2022_cover.png"
-description: "article about updates to Google's Oauth2 in 2022"
+description: "A look at how Google has changed their Authorization and Authorization library including the why, and the how of using this newer version of Google's Oauth2 library at then end of 2022"
 ---

 ## Overview